neo4j/docker-neo4j/DEVELOPMENT.md

    3. Click the `+` then click to add a `.env` file.
    4. In the file selection box select `./tmp/devenv-enterprise.env` or `./tmp/devenv-community.env` depending on which one you want to test.
 If you do not have the `./tmp` directory, build the docker image and it will be created.
    5. Rebuilding the Neo4j image will regenerate the `.env` files, so you don't need to worry about keeping the environment up to date.

+You should now be able to run unit tests straight from the IDE.

 ## Running with podman